freetrade vs City Index, 2024 Update

 The minimum deposit for City Index is $25.

-Depending on your needs, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both freetrade and City Index are a good option.
+Depending on your circumstances, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both freetrade and City Index are a good choice.

 freetrade vs City Index - Regulation And Licencing In More Detail

 freetrade is regulated by Financial Conduct Authority.
 Registered in England and Wales (no. 09797821).

 City Index is regulated by Financial Conduct Authority (FCA), Australian Securities and Investment Commission (ASIC), Monetary Authority of Singapore (MAS).